07101994/Pollenalarm/README.md

 Brace yourself, pollen are coming!
 Pollenalarm is an application that helps allergy sufferers to take their medicine and plan their trips according to the current pollen solution.

 ## Where does it work?
-Unfortunately thsi only works for German cities at the moment but I am trying to get worldwide pollen information soon.
+Unfortunately this only works for German cities at the moment but I am trying to get worldwide pollen information soon.
 Some sample cities in Germany are:
 - Berlin (10115)
 - Nuremberg (90409)
 - Cologne (51069)